strimzi/strimzi-ui/client/Panels/README.md

 ## Test approach

-Bootstrap should be tested in a behavioural manor.
+Bootstrap should be tested in a behavioural manner.
 See [Behavioural Driven Development](../../docs/Test.md#style-of-test).

 ## Expected files